Stephen J. Dubner is easy to flatten into a franchise name.

 The Freakonomics project succeeded because it sounded less like instruction than play

 Why do people cheat?
-What do incentives really do?
+What do incentives do?
 Why do institutions misread their own behavior?
 These were never presented as solemn lectures.
 They arrived as hooks, puzzles, and stories.
 That approach made the books accessible, and it also invited criticism.
 Simplification is part of the bargain in popular intellectual culture.
 But even critics generally had to concede that Dubner helped create a wider audience for questions that would otherwise have remained in economics departments or magazine back pages.

 Radio let him become a different kind of public intellectual